Manjeet996/Insurance_Dashboard_Project/README.md

 - **Power BI**: Interactive dashboards for real-time insights.
 - **Tableau**: Data visualization and reporting.

+## 📌 Conclusion
+The dashboards provide a comprehensive overview of the insurance company’s performance, facilitating continuous monitoring and strategic decision-making.
+This project also highlights the importance of data preparation, data cleaning, and targeted employee development.

 ## 💡 Recommendations
 - Focus on converting open opportunities in high-revenue categories.